Southwest Card Changes

 *Benefits start for flights operating in 2026 and beyond

-The <southwest-premier-biz> is becoming slightly more expensive as well and is essentially rebooting itself to provide standard airline benefits.
-At a high level, it essentially just feels like the business version of the <southwest-premier>, which I guess, is by design.
+The Southwest® Rapid Rewards® Premier Business Credit Card is becoming slightly more expensive as well and is essentially rebooting itself to provide standard airline benefits.
+At a high level, it essentially just feels like the business version of the Southwest Rapid Rewards® Premier Credit Card, which I guess, is by design.

 Removed/ending soon: All benefits ending Dec 31, 2025